khenidak/dysk/readme.md

 # Dysk #

+Attach Azure disks in < 1 second.
+Attach as many as you want.
+Attach them whereever you want.
 Dysk mounts Azure disks as Linux block devices directly on VMs without dependency on the host.
-Dysks can be used within Azure VMs or on-prem machines.

 **Project Status**: Alpha